Loading...

 Dear Secretary Rubio and Members of Congress,

-Investing in foreign aid helps address the root causes of poverty, conflict, and migration—ultimately reducing threats to U.S. security.
+Investing in humanitarian aid helps address the root causes of poverty, conflict, and migration—ultimately reducing threats to U.S. security.
 By supporting marginalized communities and helping them build more stable and prosperous futures, we contribute to a safer, more equitable world for all.

 I urge you to take the following actions to safeguard these essential programs: